General Contractor Markup: Everything You Need to Know

 TL;DR

-- Markup vs Profit Margin: In simpler terms, markup is added to the cost, whereas margin is subtracted from revenue.
+• Markup vs Profit Margin: Markup is added to the cost, whereas margin is subtracted from revenue.

-- Defining general contractor markup can seem simple, but the process requires precise calculations to ensure your business’s profitability.
+• Defining general contractor markup can seem simple, but the process requires precise calculations and reliable construction software to ensure your business’s profitability.

 What Is General Contractor Markup?

-In simple terms, markup is an additional percentage or dollar amount that general contractors add to the total cost of a project.
-The markup includes not only labour and materials costs but also overhead costs like insurance, permits, office expenses, etc.
+Markup is best defined as an additional percentage or dollar amount that general contractors add to the total cost of a project.
+The markup includes not only labour and materials costs but also soft costs like insurance, permits, office expenses, etc.

 Balancing your markup rates as a general contractor is a delicate act.
 If your rates are excessively high, you may be disqualified from potential projects due to uncompetitive pricing.
 Pricing your services too low leaves you with minimal leeway for unforeseen expenses, increasing the risk of financial loss.